Understanding Gun Possession Among Young Males

 Study funded by the National Coalition on Gun Violence Research

-The primary goal of this study is to provide a contemporary understanding of gun possession among young Black males living in urban areas with high rates of gun violence.
+To understand gun possession among young males living in urban areas with high rates of gun violence.

-This project was initiated by and overseen by the Thurgood Marshall College Fund, which represents America's Black college community and provides a national perspective.
+This project was funded by the National Collaborative on Gun Violence Research and overseen by the Thurgood Marshall College Fund.